huddl-one/rce/README.md

 1. Clone the repository to your local machine using `git clone`.
 2. Navigate to the project directory.
 3. Install the necessary Go packages using `go get`.
-4. Build the project using `go build`.
+4. Build the project using `go build -tags netgo -ldflags '-s -w' -o rce`.

 ### Configuration